allora-network/allora-offchain-node/adapter/api-worker-reputer/README.md

 ### Additional Parameters

-Any additional parameter can be defined freely, like `Token` in the example, and be use in the endpoint templates.
+Any additional parameter can be defined freely, like `Token` in the example, and be used in the endpoint templates.
 Additional parameters do not support template variables.